nhsconnect/ITK3-Messaging-Distribution/pages/explore/defs_overview.md

 - The profiles (StructureDefinitions) used.
 - The extensions used.
-- The value sets used.
+- The ValueSets used.
-- The code systems used.
+- The CodeSystems used.
-- The concept maps used.
+- The ConceptMaps used.
-- The version of above assets to highlight changes between versions of a message or document.
+- The version of the above assets to highlight changes between versions of a message or document.
-- What responses are allowed to be returned to the sender for the message or document.
+- The responses are allowed to be returned to the sender for the message or document.

 **Note 1:** When using MESH, additional MESH acknowledgements and responses will be available.
 Any responses defined in the message definitions do not include MESH responses.